netreplica/ubuntu-host/README.md

 ### Adding `ubuntu-host` to Containerlab

-This snipper would launch `host` node in Containerlab with SSH server enabled via `-S` and root password set to `root`
+This snippet would launch `host` node in Containerlab with SSH server enabled via `-S` and root password set to `root`

 ```Yaml
 topology: